8ctopus/sciter-demo-app/README.md

 # sciter demo application

-This is a [sciter.js](https://sciter.com/) demo application on top of which you can start building any app.
+This is a [sciter.js](https://sciter.com/) demo standalone application.
+It can be used as the starting point to build your app.

 ![sciter demo app screenshot](screenshot.png)

 ## features

 - logger
-- pagecontrol
 - dialogs
 - translation engine
 - theme
+- pagecontrol
 - in-app analytics

-## demo
+## run application

 - git clone the repository
 - run `install.bat` to download the latest sciter binaries and the sciter package manager